Your tenancy agreement is a legal document. It tells you what you should expect from us and what we expect from you.

 The Residential Tenancies Act is there to protect tenants and landlords, and applies to everyone involved in renting a home.

 Your tenancy agreement helps us all make sure we’re meeting the requirements of the Residential Tenancies Act, and sometimes explains things like where you can park your car or if you can have a pet.

 You and your Housing Support Manager, or another Kāinga Ora team member, will need to sign the Tenancy agreement before you move in.
 We’ll also make sure you have a copy to keep.

 If we enter into a tenancy agreement with you, we will:

-- make sure your home or flat is in good condition and that the locks and fastenings are adequate
+- make sure your home is safe and secure, and in good condition

 - make sure your home meets building codes and health and safety standards

 - arrange for essential repairs to be done as quickly as possible

 - give you 24 hours notice before doing any planned maintenance work

 - give you 48 hours notice before an annual visit.